 In this part of our series on Hawaiian food, we look at the foods that you'll find at many luaus in Hawaii.

-While you won't each of these at every luau, we've covered the foods that you're likely to find at most.
+While you won't find each of these at every luau, we've covered the foods that you're likely to find at most.

 In case you'd like to try to cook some of these foods yourself, we've included links to recipes for most of the dishes listed.